BSMP-Coders/intermediate-continue-your-ai-journey/lesson-3.2/PyGame.md

 ### 🖥️ Option 1: Run Locally with VS Code

 Want to build a more advanced game on your own computer?
 Working locally gives you faster performance and full control — a great option for your coding challenge project!
 👉 Follow our [📋 Local Setup Guide](local-setup.md) to get started on Windows.

----

 ### 🌐 Option 2: Run in the Browser with GitHub Codespaces

-If you don't want to set things up locally, you can continue using **GitHub Codespaces** right in your browser — just like in previous lessons.
-It’s pre-configured and ready to go!
+If you don't want to set things up locally, you can continue using **GitHub Codespaces** in your browser — just like in previous lessons.

-> ⏳ *Heads up:* When your Codespace starts, it may take a minute to finish setting everything up.
-Wait until it’s ready before writing code.

-> 💡 *If you're using GitHub Codespaces, you need to add the following lines at the top of your file to enable graphics display in the browser.*
+> 💡 *If you're using GitHub Codespaces, you need to add the following lines at the top of your file to enable graphics display in the browser:*

 ```python
 # Only needed if you're running in GitHub Codespaces